-There are very many different types of mint, For example water mint, asian mint, corsican mint, forest mint, etc.
+There are very many different types, For example water mint, asian, corsican, forest one, etc.

-Which is why (especially if you want to use mint for cooking & in recipes) it is very important to carefully select the right type to grow.
+Which is why (especially if you want to use it for cooking & in recipes) it is very important to carefully select the right type to grow.

-When it comes to recipes the most popular mints will be:
+When it comes to recipes the most popular ones will be:

-This is the type of mint (if you live in the UK or USA) that you will be most familiar with, as it’s the type of mint most often used in many recipes.
+This is the type (if you live in the UK or USA) that you will be most familiar with, as it’s the type most often used in many recipes.